tuanzicui/lumia-group/content/publication/Towards biologically plausible deep learning/index.md

 ---
-title: 'Parallel Acceleration of SAM Algorithm and Performance Analysis'
+title: 'Towards biologically plausible deep learning'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Yoshua Bengio
+  - Dong-Hyun Lee
-  - Haicheng Qu
+  - Jorg Bornschein
-  - Junping Zhang
+  - Thomas Mesnard
   - Zhouhan Lin
-  - Hao Chen

 # Author notes (optional)
 author_notes:
   - ''